alepulver/game-catalog-builder/README.md

 ### Caching

-Provider caches are stored under `data/cache/` and are keyed by provider IDs when available, with a separate name-to-id mapping to avoid repeated searches on reruns.
+Provider caches are stored under `data/cache/`:

-If you change cache logic (or pull updates that do), old JSON cache files may become incompatible.
-In that case, delete the corresponding file under `data/cache/` and rerun to rebuild it.
+- `by_query`: query → lightweight candidate lists (including negative caching for not-found).
+- `by_id`: provider ID → raw provider payload.

+If you delete a cache file under `data/cache/`, the tool will refetch it as needed.

 ## Project Structure